launchflow/launchflow/docs/src/app/docs/concepts/services/page.md

 ## Overview

-Services allow you to deploy websites, APIs, and other types of applications to your cloud account with minimal configuration.
+Services allow you to deploy web apps, APIs, and other types of applications to your cloud account with minimal configuration.
 All you need to provide is a Dockerfile that can build and run your application.
 LaunchFlow will take care of the rest, setting up a deployment pipeline that includes:

 {% tabProvider defaultLabel="GCP" %}
 {% tabs %}